How Much Does Homeowners Insurance Cost in New York?

 Highly Valuable Items in Your Home

-If you have valuables such as expensive jewelry, high-tech, high-worth computers and other business equipment such as a professional-level copy maker combo fax, generally your homeowner’s insurance will cover these items.
+If you have valuables such as expensive jewelry, high-tech, high-worth computers, and other business equipment such as a professional-level copymaker combo fax, your homeowner's insurance will generally cover these items.

 What's Not Usually Covered By Home Insurance?